luyug/Condenser/README.md

 # Condenser
 Code for Condenser family, Transformer architectures for dense retrieval pre-training.
-Details can be found in our preprints, [Is Your Language Model Ready for Dense Representation Fine-tuning?](https://arxiv.org/abs/2104.08253) and [Unsupervised Corpus Aware Language Model Pre-training for Dense Passage Retrieval
+Details can be found in our papers, [Condenser: a Pre-training Architecture for Dense Retrieval](https://arxiv.org/abs/2104.08253) and [Unsupervised Corpus Aware Language Model Pre-training for Dense Passage Retrieval
 ](https://arxiv.org/abs/2108.05540).